MoserMichael/my-notes/dev-gotchas.md

   the struct that was within the array...
   (actually I nevere liked C++ references, almost never used them, unless forced at gunpoint)

+  To add insult to injury: Maps are always passed by reference!
+They did that, because the authors of the language realized, that nobody is getting the difference.... [link](https://stackoverflow.com/questions/40680981/are-maps-passed-by-value-or-by-reference-in-go)

 - the following signatures has a problem: what do you do about returning errors?
   Here you would need to return some value of SomeType togather with the error.